StrikeEngine

 7 Major Problems with E-Fuels / Synthetic Fuels

 Headlines have been suggesting that synthetic fuels like Porsche’s E-Fuel will extend the life of internal combustion engines.
 That there will be special dispensation for an engine running exclusively on E-Fuels/Synthetic fuels.
 Namely that engines which run on e-fuels will be allowed to be sold after the ban on conventional petrol engines has passed.
-(How this is going to be policed ie how ill anyone know what fuel is being used in the waivered cars I don’t know.
+(How this is going to be policed ie how will anyone know what fuel is being used in the waivered cars I don’t know.
 But for the purpose of this article lets assumed that problem is solved).

 Why should e-fuels get an exemption?